 As you’re probably aware, less is usually best when it comes to characters, especially when you’re trying to reach mobile readers.

-Most mobile device screens truncate subject line displays at around 30–40 characters, explains Campaign Monitor.
+Most mobile device screens truncate subject line displays at around 30–40 characters.
 So, if possible, it’s usually best to aim for 40 characters max—something Honda does here.

 Clocking in at just 25 characters, it’s quick and catchy and instantly lets readers know what the content is about.
 After compelling readers to open it, Honda delivers with some absolutely epic visuals for a one-two punch.